desktop/desktop/docs/process/issue-triage.md

 Periodically we should be doing a sweep of issues that are open and labeled `more-information-needed`.
-If the original poster has not responded within two weeks after the last question by an official maintainer, close the issue with a message saying that you're closing the issue due to inactivity but are happy to re-open if they can provide more details.
+If the original poster has not responded within 7 days after the last question by an official maintainer, close the issue with a message saying that you're closing the issue due to inactivity but are happy to re-open if they can provide more details.